 TGbf Editor: Modify P75.39-42 in D2.1 as follows:

-The SBP Initiator AID12/USID12 field indicates the 12LSBs of either the AID or the USID for the SBP initiator that triggers the AP to transmit the associated Sensing Measurement Session Request frame to satisfy the SBP request from the SBP initiator.
+The SBP Initiator AID12/USID12 field indicates the 12LSBs of either the AID or the USID for the SBP initiator that triggers the AP to transmit the associated Sensing Measurement Request frame to satisfy the SBP request from the SBP initiator(#3304,#3343).

 TGbf Editor: Modify P113.12-14 in D2.1 as follows:

-The Status Code is set to 0 (SUCCESS) to indicate that the sensing measurement session request is successful.
+The Status Code is set to 0 (SUCCESS) to indicate that the sensing measurement session is established(#3304).

 TGbf Editor: Modify P113.16-19 in D2.1 as follows:

 The Status Code is set to 37 (REQUEST_DECLINED) to indicate the request has been declined and do not send a new Sensing Measurement Request frame for Decline Duration seconds.
-The sensing measurement session request is unsuccessful.
+The sensing measurement session is not established(#3304).

 TGbf Editor: Modify P113.21-24 in D2.1 as follows:

 The Status Code is set to 39 (REJECTED_WITH_SUGGESTED_CHANGES) to indicate the request has been rejected and suggested parameters are provided.
-The sensing measurement session request is unsuccessful.
+The sensing measurement session is not established(#3304).

 TGbf Editor: Modify P140.61-P141.3 in D2.1 as follows:

-If the sensing initiator is a non-AP STA, it shall include a non-TB Sensing Specific subelement as part of the Sensing Measurement Parameters element in a Sensing Measurement Session Request frame and shall assign a value in the Min Time Between Measurements field which is not lower than the value of the Min Time Between Measurements field within the Sensing field in the last Sensing Capabilities element or in the non-TB Sensing Specific subelement in the last Sensing Measurement Parameters element received from the sensing responder.
+If the sensing initiator is a non-AP STA, it shall include a non-TB Sensing Specific subelement as part of the Sensing Measurement Parameters element in a Sensing Measurement Request frame and shall assign a value in the Min Time Between Measurements field which is not lower than the value of the Min Time Between Measurements field within the Sensing field in the last Sensing Capabilities element or in the non-TB Sensing Specific subelement in the last Sensing Measurement Parameters element received from the sensing responder(#3304).